thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request wil return the movie in the movielist spesified by the pathvariables username and movieTitle
+This request will return the movie in the movielist specified by the path variables username and movieTitle.

 ### Request to get number of movies
 > GET /movielist/{username}/numberOfMovies